 You may vote early by using an absentee ballot, instead of voting in person at the polling place on Election Day.
 You have the option of voting absentee either by mail or in person.
-Beginning in 2014, any person may vote absentee without needing a reason.
+Absentee voting starts 46 days before the election.

 Voters in the military and citizens living outside the United States use a different process to vote absentee.
 Please visit the Military & Overseas Voter Services website.

-You must first apply for an absentee ballot.
-You may do so by either completing the online application or the paper application.
-The paper application will need to be printed, signed and returned to the Chisago County Auditor-Treasurer's Office by mail, fax or email.
+You may apply by online application or the paper application (PDF).
 Election officials will mail the absentee ballot materials to you soon after receiving your application.
-Once you receive your ballot in the mail, follow the instructions carefully.
-You will need a witness to sign the absentee ballot signature envelope to confirm your ballot was delivered blank and that you marked the ballot in private.
+Follow the instructions carefully to avoid your ballot being rejected.
+You will also need a witness.
 The witness must be another registered Minnesota voter, or a notary from any state.
 Return the ballot on or before Election Day.
 Delivery options are:

 - Mail it in the provided pre-paid envelope.
 The ballot MUST arrive by 8pm the day of the Election. ***